nillnought/javafx-documentation/docs/Setting_Up.md

     Make sure that in our scene constructor we call our FXML loader we created with .load() attached!!
 Or else it will not accept it and will fail to construct our scene.

 !!! success
-    The final result should look like this:
+    You've successfully created the base for a menu.
+The final result should look like the image below.
 ![Image Title](assets\SettingUpImages\setupFinal.png"ImageTitle"){: .center-image}
 ## Conclusion
 <!-- end product is a simple title screen with a start button, exit button and title. -->